 contains the specification of the fields to be included in a Digital Certificate and the contents of each.

+Digital Signature has the meaning given to it in the ECNL.

 Digitally Sign has the meaning given to it in the ECNL.

-Digital Signature has the meaning given to it in the ECNL.

 Discharge/Release of Mortgage means a Document that discharges or releases a Mortgage.

 Document has the meaning given to it in the ECNL.

+Downstream or Upstream Service means a service supplied or offered to a Person (including a Related Entity) which directly or indirectly:

+(a) accesses or uses an ELN; or

+(b) integrates with an ELN; or

+(c) utilises information accessible through or generated by an ELN.

 Duty means, for an electronic Registry Instrument or other electronic Document, any taxes, levies, imposts, charges and duties in connection with the electronic Registry Instrument or other electronic Document payable to the Duty Authority.